BodenmillerGroup/steinbock/docs/beta-testing.md

 In the following instructions, instead of calling `steinbock`, type:

-    docker run -v "D:\steinbock":/data jwindhager/steinbock
+    docker run -v "D:\steinbock":/data jwindhager/steinbock:0.2.0

 Adapt the path to your data directory (`"D:\steinbock"` in the above example) accordingly.

 !!! note
     Commands that launch a graphical user interface (e.g. for Ilastik, CellProfiler) will not work on Windows hosts.
-It is recommended to run these programs directly on the Windows host machine if graphical user interfaces are required.
+It is recommended to run these programs directly on the Windows host machine, if graphical user interfaces are required.

 ## Data preparation